riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 evaluation of diverse CPU architectures.

-**Requirements:** Have Docker software installed on the laptop used during the tutorial and download our docker image with all the tools and libraries dependencies.
+**Requirements:** Have Docker software installed on the laptop used during the tutorial and **download beforehand our 22 GB docker image** with all the tools and libraries dependencies.
 All the information can be found in the following page:
 <https://sites.google.com/view/tutorial-custom-riscv-instr/home>

 **Julián Pavón** *(BSC, UPC) currently a final-year Ph.D. candidate at